andrewRCr/TaskFocus/.arc/reference/ai-instructions/AI-SHARED.md

 ---

-*This document is maintained as part of the ARC (Agentic, Recursive, Coordination) development framework.
+*This document is maintained as part of the ARC development framework.
 It provides essential context for both human developers and AI assistants working on this project.*